 The result is one single file “rsa-cert.pem” in “/etc/lighttpd/certs” which contains private key and public certificate.
 Set read permissions for root only:

 chmod 400 rsa-cert.pem.

 We generated our RSA certificate.
 Now we configure TLS.
 Simply using the defaults here results in a warning when we test our connection:

-The result shows that we use weak DH parameters and a weak elliptic curve.
+The result shows that weak DH parameters and a weak elliptic curve are in use.
 There are also several cipher suites without DHE/ECDHE.
 Let’s change this.
 Open the TLS configuration of lighttpd using the vi editor:

 After opening the ssl-enable.conf, we change the configuration to:

 Please note that cipher suites which need an ECDSA certificate are enabled now, however, they won’t be in use until you also provide an ECDSA certificate.
 Additionally, CHACHA20-POLY1305-based cipher suites can only be used if your Turris Omnia uses OpenSSL 1.1.0 or higher.

 After saving, we restart lighttpd:

 /etc/init.d/lighttpd restart.
 Try to connect to your Omnia using your web browser.
 Your router should change the connection to HTTPS.

 Errors like “NET::ERR_CERT_AUTHORITY_INVALID” or “MOZILLA_PKIX_ERROR_SELF_SIGNED_CERT” are normal: We are using a self-signed certificate here.
 Self-signed certificates are always untrusted by our web browsers.
 This is normal behavior.